The National Register

 German Society for Thoracic and Cardiovascular Surgery (DGTHG)

-Boulos Asfour, born in 1960, is Director of the Department of Paediatric Cardiac Surgery at the German Paediatric Heart Centre in Bonn.
+Boulos Asfour, born in 1960, is Director of the Department of Pediatric Cardiac Surgery at the German Pediatric Heart Centre in Bonn.
 More

 -